Cloak and Dagger (characters): Species

 Cloak and Dagger were considered latent mutants in earlier appearances, whose powers were activated when they were injected with an experimental illegal drug.
 In later years, they have been listed as mutates, meaning that their powers were derived from an external mutagenic source.
 This designation was used for them in the Civil War: Battle Damage Report.
 Some mutants, such as Sunfire, Polaris, and Thunderbird, also required external stimuli to awaken their latent powers.

 Uncanny X-Men writer Matt Fraction said, "No, they don't [think of themselves as part of the mutant community], and that's the thing: in a time when there are so few mutants left, can they afford to not at least acknowledge the existence of this community, this family?"
-In the Utopia crossover, when recruited by Norman Osborn as part of his "Dark X-Men", Cloak and Dagger comment that they aren't mutants.
+In the Utopia crossover, when recruited by Norman Osborn as part of his "Dark X-Men", Cloak and Dagger comment that they are not mutants.
 This is confirmed by Doctor Nemesis, who runs a full range of genetics scans on Dagger, reporting that her powers were derived solely from the drug that changed her and Cloak.